cacheflowe/haxademic/README.md

 * `ConvertUtil` - A collection of basic Java type conversion methods.

 * `FloatBuffer` - An object that keep a FIFO buffer of incoming data for smoothing purposes.

-* `SavedRectangle` - A text-file-backed GUI-draggable rectangle for mapping and screen subdividing purposes. *Should be moved to projection mapping tools package*

 `src.com.haxademic.core.debug`